MonsieurZbanowanYY/MonsieurZbanowanYY/README.md

 🚀 Bloc (state management (basics))

-I'm developing mobile apps 📱 since Feb 2020 (Xamarin.Forms then - now Flutter).
+I'm developing mobile apps 📱 since Feb 2020 (Xamarin.Forms in the past -> now Flutter).

 In early 2021 I switched to Flutter which fits me better and since then I'm creating mobile apps only with Flutter (~one year of experience)